 His experience working on a broad range of coastal protection applications provides a wealth of knowledge on the use and mis-use of coastal protection systems.

-Matt has over 12 years of applied experience working at WRL, and manages projects in the fields of coastal processes and hazards, estuary processes, coastal structures, coastal engineering vulnerability assessment, physical modelling, field data collection and coastal monitoring.
+Matt has completed a Master of Engineering Science degree with specialisation in Coastal Engineering and Management, and a Bachelor of Engineering (Civil) degree, with first class honours in Coastal Engineering.
+He has over 15 years of applied experience working at WRL, and manages projects in the fields of coastal processes and hazards, estuary processes, coastal structures, coastal engineering vulnerability assessment, physical modelling, field data collection and coastal monitoring.

 Matt is an active member of the Australian/Pacific coastal engineering community, regularly publishing work in technical conferences and journals.
 He is also a committee member of the Engineers Australia NSW Coastal, Ocean and Port Engineering Panel (COPEP) and was secretary of the committee in 2013 and 2014.